When you want to fire up the grill, Grilled Lemon Chicken with Tomato and Feta Salad is a great choice!

 There’s a sign outside my local grocery store touting, “All-Natural, Antibiotic-Free Chicken Breasts.”
-It makes me a little upset every time I see it.
+It makes me a bit irritated every time I see it.
 Why?
 This kind of marketing lingo is a very sneaky way to make feedlot, grain-fed chicken sound like a healthy option.
 It’s technically accurate, but it would be more accurate to say “Confined, Feedlot Chicken fed GMO grains.”

 It’s easy to be fooled by the cleverly worded poultry labels, so let’s take a closer look at what some of them mean:

 100% Vegetarian Fed: If the chickens were fed a 100% vegetarian diet, then this means they weren’t allowed outside where they could eat bugs, worms and other insects.
 So what were these confined, 100% vegetarian chickens being fed?
 Most likely GMO corn and soy.
 Chickens are omnivores, so a vegetarian diet isn’t an ideal diet for a chicken.

 Antibiotic-Free: “‘Raised without Antibiotics’ on a package of chicken indicates that the flock was raised without the use of products classified as antibiotics for animal health maintenance, disease prevention or treatment of disease.
 Animal health products not classified as antibiotics (such as some coccidiostats, which control protozoal parasites) may still be used.
 “Antibiotic-free” is not allowed to be used on a label but may be found in marketing materials not regulated by the U.S. Department of Agriculture.
 It means the same thing as “Raised without Antibiotics.”
 All chicken is “antibiotic-free” in the sense that no antibiotic residues are present in the meat due to the withdrawal periods and other precautions required by the government and observed by the chicken companies.” – National Chicken Council